eggheadio/eggheadio-course-notes/build-a-react-native-application-for-ios-and-android-from-start-to-finish/notes/17-show-a-new-screen-with-react-navigation-and-stacknavigator.md

 ## Navigation

-> Note: This course uses react-navigation version 2.
+> ❗Note: This course uses react-navigation version 2.
 The current version is 5 and contains a slightly different API.
 The concepts of stack and tab navigation are the same, so for consistency with the videos install version 2, and use the corresponding [docs](https://reactnavigation.org/docs/2.x/getting-started/)

-[React Navigation](https://reactnavigation.org/docs/2.x/getting-started/) can be used to navigate between different pages or screens in the application.
+🤔[React Navigation](https://reactnavigation.org/docs/2.x/getting-started/) can be used to navigate between different pages or screens in the application.

 ```bash
 npm i react-navigation@^2.0.0